torproject/tor/doc/HACKING/design/00-overview.md

 it fits together, what functionality is available for extending Tor, and gives some notes on how Tor got that way.

-Tor remains a work in progress: We've been working on it for more than a decade, and we've learned a lot about good coding since we first started.
-This means, however, that some of the older pieces of Tor will have some "code smell" in them that could sure stand a brisk refactoring.
+Tor remains a work in progress: We've been working on it for nearly two decades, and we've learned a lot about good coding since we first started.
+This means, however, that some of the older pieces of Tor will have some "code smell" in them that could stand a brisk refactoring.
 So when I describe a piece of code, I'll sometimes give a note on how it got that way, and whether I still think that's a good idea.

 The first drafts of this document were written in the Summer and Fall of 2015, when Tor 0.2.6 was the most recent stable version, and Tor 0.2.7 was under development.
+There is a revision in progress (as of late 2019), to bring it up to pace with Tor as of version 0.4.2.
 If you're reading this far in the future, some things may have changed.
 Caveat haxxor!

 This document is not an overview of the Tor protocol.
 For that, see the design paper and the specifications at https://spec.torproject.org/ .